 This seems like pretty obvious advice, but, oddly enough, not everyone pays enough attention to well-designed usability.

 First of all, good usability implies that the desktop and mobile applications should have similar payment functionality, and the most important digital wallet features must exist in both versions.
 In the end, you have no idea of your users’ preferences!
 Who knows what they’ll choose - a website or an application?
 You must consider any sequence of events.

 By the way, the applications we’ve described have convenient online and mobile versions.

 Are mobile wallets safe?
 Can I trust them with my cash savings?

-People often ask these question, and the fear of hearing a negative answer prevents them from becoming active users of digital wallets.
-However, if you perform several manipulations to protect user personal (and confidential) information during the mobile wallet development process, there will be no reason to doubt the safety of electronic payment services you provide.
+People often ask these questions, and the fear of hearing a negative answer prevents them from becoming active users of digital wallets.
+However, if you perform several manipulations to protect user personal (and confidential) information during the mobile wallet development process, there will be no reason to doubt the safety of the electronic payment services you provide.

 Let's look at several possible ways to protect the application which deals with money.
 Of course, we won't be able to consider everything, especially since every year there are more and more innovative methods to increase the security of mobile wallet apps.
 But we’ll do our best.

 In different e-wallet mobile payment systems, the password may be called differently: control code, PIN code, etc., but this doesn’t change its essence.
-All e-currencies use such a simple, but quite an effective way to protect access to a client’s account.
+All e-currencies use such a simple, but quite effective way to protect access to a client’s account.